Rate this article

 Choose the right model

-Mind that gen AI tools are not compliant with industry-specific regulations automatically from the onset, so it’s imperative to identify the right training and deployment method to keep your customer data, historical sales data, and other data safe.
+Gen AI tools aren’t automatically compliant with industry rules, so choose the right training and deployment method to keep customer and sales data safe.

 Train, evaluate, and fine-tune the model